Wind-WindKids/winding/samples/storycats/winding.md

 Many cats gathered in festivity.
 No monkeys now, only a last butterfly above.
 Only white, browns, grays, greens and blacks remain.

 --
-storycats_galaxy: landscape-orientation, aria.cat.brown
+storycats_galaxy: landscape-orientation
 --
 She even married, and with her kittens they filled the galaxy with stories.

-@image:
+@image: aria.cat.brown
 A swirl of cats climbing trees, kittens chasing each other.
 The air is empty.
+Only white, browns, grays, greens and blacks remain.
+Sky is full of cat constellations.

+--
+air_empty: landscape-orientation
+--
+Everywhere, the storycats purred and celebrated.

+@image:
+Cats lounging, climbing, and playing in trees.
+No birds or butterflies remain.
+Only white, browns, grays, greens and blacks remain.
+Sky is full of cat constellations, even in daytime.

 --
 constellations: landscape-orientation